chenxiaolong/avbroot/README.md

 Debug builds work too, but they will run significantly slower (in the sha256 computations) due to compiler optimizations being turned off.

-By default, the executable links to the system's bzip2 and liblzma libraries, which are the only external libraries avbroot depends on.
-To compile and statically link these two libraries, pass in `--features static`.

 ### Android cross-compilation

 To cross-compile for Android, install [cargo-android](https://github.com/chenxiaolong/cargo-android) and use the `cargo android` wrapper.
 To make a release build for aarch64, run: